 Boosting the registration of overseas voters has also been a key achievement of Conservatives Abroad Team*, and evidence of the appetite of global Britons to exercise their right to vote.
 Prior to 2015, the number of overseas Britons registered to vote never exceeded 15,000.
 The then Party Chairman Lord Feldman of Elstree set a goal for Conservatives Abroad Chairman Heather Harper MBE to increase the number of overseas voters to 100,000.
 The Conservatives Abroad team were instrumental in devising a “Think of Three” campaign for disseminating encouragement to register among global Britons, a campaign that was launched for Conservatives Abroad by the then Prime Minister David Cameron.
 As a result of the Conservatives Abroad-originated campaign, overseas Britons registered to vote hit over 285,000 in 2017.

-Most notable among the cross-party support on this issue has been that provided by Harry Shindler MBE who, at 99 years old is Labour’s oldest former agent and also is - we understand - Labour’s only “honorary member”.
+Most notable among the cross-party support on this issue has been that provided by Labour's Harry Shindler MBE.
 Harry, a decorated veteran of World War II, is also an inveterate campaigner for the abolition of the 15-year rule.
-Harry has pursued cases before our High Court and the European Court of Human Rights (supported by Sir Roger Gale MP and Heather Harper MBE) and has lobbied the European Commission on the subject - liaising and cooperating throughout all these efforts with Conservatives Abroad.
+Harry has pursued cases before our High Court and the European Court of Human Rights (supported by Sir Roger Gale MP, Heather Harper MBE and Christopher Chantrey OBE.

 Recent Conservative-led efforts at effecting legislative reform of the franchise, therefore, have included: the Electoral Registration and Administration Bill 2013, Sir Geoffrey Clifton-Brown MP’s Overseas Voters (15 Year Rule) Bill 2015, Overseas Voters Bill 2015 and Glyn Davies MP’s Overseas Electors Bill 2017.